eleanor-clifford/ellie.clifford.lol/blog/0020-lgbtq-not-going-back/index.md

 ---

-_[This post is part of a coordinated action started by Julia Serano.](https://juliaserano.substack.com/p/lgbtq-people-are-not-going-back)_
+_[This post is part of a collective action started by Julia Serano.](https://juliaserano.substack.com/p/lgbtq-people-are-not-going-back)_

 The tides really are turning against us queer people, huh?
 Across the world,